 1. Using the wrong type of vacuum

-Using a smaller, stick option designed for light cleaning on a heavily soiled carpet will take longer to reach the desired level of cleanliness.
-This will result in much harder work for less than perfect results.
+Using a smaller stick option designed for light cleaning on a heavily soiled carpet will take longer to reach the desired level of cleanliness.
+This will result in much harder work for less-than-perfect results.

-So, to optimize your vacuuming technique and time spent completing cleaning tasks, make sure that the device you choose to invest in has the sufficient power and attachments for your floors.
+So, to optimize your vacuuming technique and time spent completing cleaning tasks, make sure that the device you choose to invest in has sufficient power and attachments for your floors.

 2. Not cleaning the hair out of the suction

-Pablo Montero, CEO of Lupe Technology (opens in new tab), advises on the best way to combat this: "To make sure there isn't too much hair build-up around the brush roller, take it out periodically and clean the hairs off with scissors.
+Pablo Montero, CEO of Lupe Technology, advises on the best way to combat this: "To make sure there isn't too much hair build-up around the brush roller, take it out periodically and clean the hairs off with scissors.
 How frequently to do this would depend on how "hairy" your household is, but it will make your machine perform much better."

 3. Not moving furniture around